fmidev/fmi-cap-profile/fmi-cap-profile.md

 | authority       | National [alerting authority number](https://alertingauthority.wmo.int/) registered by WMO.
 That is `0` for FMI. |
 | authority-specific-oid-tree | An OID tree (integers separated by period) identifying the CAP message.
 May contain arbitrarily long non-negative integers. |

-**Compatibility note:** Do not parse the identifier at all.
-It _should_ be used only as an unique string per [sender](#sender) identifying the message.
-The format of identifier is subject to change in major versions, and the authority-specific-oid-tree part format is subject to change in patch versions.
+**Compatibility rule:** Do not parse the identifier at all.
+It _should_ be used only as a unique string per [sender](#sender) identifying the message.
+The format of the identifier is subject to change in major versions, and the authority-specific-oid-tree part format is subject to change in patch versions.

 ### sender